 If you have experienced oral or facial trauma, Dr. Dustin J. Hopkin can repair fractures of the upper and lower jaws, cheeks, nose, eye sockets, and forehead.
-Our Bountiful, UT-area practice can also provide surgery for missing teeth, in addition to soft tissue injuries to the face.
+Our Salt Lake City, UT-area practice can also provide surgery for missing teeth, in addition to soft tissue injuries to the face.
 When you receive medical attention at Hopkin Oral Surgery, we will handle your needs in a safe and effective manner, providing the necessary treatment to ensure a positive outcome with natural-looking results.
 As a board-certified oral and maxillofacial surgeon, Dr. Hopkin has the skill, certifications, and experience necessary to deliver specialized care.
 He routinely handles emergency situations in-office, as well as in hospital settings.
 If you or a loved one has been injured, please contact our office online or call (801) 277-3942 so we can provide prompt care.

 Most oral and facial injuries occur as a result of a sports injury, auto accident, altercation, or accident at home or on-the-job.
 When the injury occurs, knowing what to do in advance can help protect your facial features, save teeth, and prevent further injury from occurring.
 Oral and facial injuries can include:

 If the patient injured is unconscious, dizzy, or nauseous as a result of the injury, it is likely that a concussion has occurred and you need to call 911 immediately.
 Dr. Hopkin receives referrals from local hospitals for broken jaws, cheekbones, and eye sockets regularly and may be able to handle your case.